 Royal Brackla was established in 1812 before receiving a Royal Warrant in 1835 and in doing so was the first distillery to ever do so.
 This was in recognition of Brackla supplying the court of the monarch of the period, King William IV.
 Technically it falls into the Highland region when it comes to whisky although some still argue that it should be considered as a Speyside malt.
 It’s with this official range that we can now actually appreciate exclusively why Brackla is popular with blenders.
 Unfortunately, it is bottled at 40% strength, likely chill filtered from experience and with some additional colouring added.

-Nose: initially its a slight orange effect mixed with wafers that comes through followed by walnuts and resin.
-Polished conkers from my childhood, a well rubbed bronze and a gentle sherry influence that doesn’t dominate with a floral twist.
+On The Nose: initially it’s a slight orange effect mixed with wafers that comes through followed by walnuts and resin.
+Polished conkers from my childhood, a well-rubbed bronze and a gentle sherry influence that doesn’t dominate with a floral twist.

 In the Mouth: an emphasis on nuttiness continues with more oranges and caramel noticeable.
 A gentle fruit tea, vanilla, marzipan, followed by a buttery creaminess that also injects a slight oily aspect and red grapes.

 This a rather light and gentle whisky.
 To some it may lack definition and would certainly benefit from a higher strength (I’d say 43%), but the more time I spent with the bottle, the more I enjoyed its presence.
 Devoid of the sherry-twist of say the Tamdhu 10-year-old, it’s a subtleness is what actually wins you over in these times of strong robust wood-driven flavours.